 MD: Anthropologie always seems to perfect print-on-print accents.
 As a stylist, how do you pair and layer patterned items so it doesn't look chaotic?

 AW: Start by choosing a cohesive color palette.
 Next, select prints and patterns with varied scales, such as a small-scale graphic print with a large-scale bold floral.
 You’ll want to be sure to create balance and give your eye a place to rest by incorporating solids into the mix.

 Finally, layer in dimensional texture to tie it all together.
 If you’d like to see rooms from our catalog come to life, our new Anthropologie & Co. stores showcase 12 full-scale living, dining, and bedrooms for floor-to-ceiling design inspiration.

-MD: French décor is hugely popular on MyDomaine, but many of the stunning images we see feature ornate homes with traditional moldings.
+MD: French décor is timelessly charming, but many of the stunning images we see feature homes with traditional moldings.
 How do you adopt French style without renovating?

 MD: What are the major decorating mistakes you always notice?

 CF: I always encourage a willingness to try new things and experiment with one’s space; mistakes can be a healthy part of the process!
 It's a great way to achieve an inspiring style and develop your own eye.